2i2c-org/2i2c-org.github.io/content/platform/_index.md

           </figcaption>
         </figure>

         Hub users can also configure hubs with any pre-built image from [Docker Hub](https://hub.docker.com/) or [quay.io](https://quay.io), or provide their own self-maintained images.
+Users can even [build environments themselves](https://docs.2i2c.org/user/environment/dynamic-imagebuilding/) from a GitHub repository, right from the hub.

         {{< softwarestacklogos >}}